starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 esp            0xffa73dd0	0xffa73dd0
 ```

 This `0xffa73dd0` address is far off from the predicted `0xffffdd6c` address used in the payload.
 Why is it so different?
 This difference is due to [Address Space Layout Randomization (ASLR)][9].
-Therefore, the stack address used in gdb cannot be used on a live program.
+Therefore, the stack address used in gdb cannot be used in a live program.
 Furthermore, gdb has ASLR turned off by default for easier debugging.
 To turn ASLR on, use this command:
 ```
 (gdb) set disable-randomization off
 ```